 The most typical type of treatment is known as root planing.
 The dentist will carefully remove tarter plaque bacteria and irritants from the tooth roots and beneath the gums to prevent plaque from accruing again.

-The periodontist dentist will perform surgery to eradicate infections or to reconstruct lost bone.
+If the gum infection is severe, the periodontist may need to perform surgery to eradicate infections or to reconstruct lost bone.

 With this procedure an anesthetic is applied to the area where the tissue will be folded back.
-The damaged bone will be smoothed and areas of bacteria will be moved and the gum tissues is closed and sutured.
+The damaged bone will be smoothed, the areas of bacteria will be removed, and the gum tissues will be closed and sutured.

 With this procedure an anesthetic is applied to where the gum tissue will be folded back to expose tissue.
-The bacteria is removed and bone grafts membranes or tissue-stimulating proteins are used to encourage natural regeneration to reverse damage caused by gum disease.
+The bacteria is removed and bone graft membranes or tissue-stimulating proteins are used to encourage natural regeneration to reverse damage caused by gum disease.
 Excess bone and gum tissues are adjusted to uncover more of the natural tooth.
 This procedure can be done to a single tooth or several teeth.
-Gum tissue is then sutured and closed.
+The gum tissue is then sutured and closed.

 Your dentist will then begin root planing, smoothing out your teeth roots to help your gums reattach to your teeth.